Uninterruptible Power Supply (UPS) with Solar Facts

 With a secure power supply, you are able to have power as long as the sun is shining on your panels.
 If you have a power outage during a storm or at night, you will have to use a different UPS.

-The best part about SPS is that Go Solar Group provides it for free with a solar installation.
 This power source allows everyone to have the option to have power in an outage.
 If, however, you want a little more substantial battery backup, Go Solar Group has your back.